 Pageturner: Insight Data Science Project

-I recently completed the Silicon Valley Insight Data Science Fellowship program, part of which involved quickly developing an app and then demonstrating it at various companies in the area.
-For this, I developed a first-pass version of a Pageturner app which listens to the user play music and scrolls or turns the pages of sheet music appropriately, and can also find and display sheet music from a library based on what the user is playing.
+I completed the Silicon Valley Insight Data Science Fellowship program in 2015.
+Part of this involved quickly developing an app and then demonstrating it at various companies in the area.
+For this, I built a first-pass version of a Pageturner app which listens to the user play music and scrolls or turns the pages of sheet music appropriately, and can also find and display sheet music from a library based on what the user is playing.

 Background and Overview